 Definitely so.
 For the most part, the fit of their garments are great, with the style even better.
 I especially liked the texture of both the linen jacket and the seersucker shirt, as well as the unique batik trimmings.
 I love the style of the cuffed Gurkha trousers too!
 The craftsmanship is not bad as well given the price point, with features such as shanked buttons and hand set collars being a surprise.
 While Esquire’s Bespoke suits fused by default, there’s always the option of upgrading to a canvassed construction if you plan on wearing the suit regularly.
 I absolutely adore how my suit turned out – it has to be one of my favourite looks thus far.

-For those interested in commissioning a suit from Esquire’s Bespoke, they have generously offered a 10% discount off their regular suit prices.
-Interested parties are highly encouraged to book an appointment first here, and state Wah so Shiok as a referral source in the appointment message to enjoy the 10% discount!
-After the discount, a linen suit (like the one I got) would cost just S$359, while a 50% mixed wool suit would cost S$449, both of which are pretty good value given that one gets to experience a full basted fitting process!
-In addition, readers also get to enjoy special pricing on shirts ($69), pants ($79), and vests ($120) when they purchase a suit.
-If you’re hunting down a tailor for your wedding or prom, but don’t want to spend too much, look no further than Esquire’s Bespoke.
+For those interesting in commissioning a suit from Esquire’s Bespoke, they have generously offered a 10% discount off their regular suit prices.
+Interested parties are highly encouraged to book an appointment first here – which states Wah so Shiok as a referral source – to enjoy the 10% discount!
+After the discount, a linen suit (like the one I got) would cost just $404.
+For those with a higher budget, I wholly recommend going for the fully canvassed VBC wool suit, which after the discount is a mere $989.
+In addition, readers also get to enjoy special pricing on shirts (starting $79), pants (starting $89), and vests (starting $120) when they purchase a suit.

 Book an appointment with Esquire’s Bespoke here.